 Martin Luther, a noted German professor of Theology, nailed 95 theses on a church door in Wittenberg contesting against the practices of the Roman Catholics in 1517.
-In the early 16th century, a thesis was a critical medium of putting one’s arguments forward.
+In the early 16th century, a thesis was a critical medium for putting one’s arguments forward.
 But today, it has become an essential element of academic research dissertations.
-A PhD is considered as one of the significant and toughest degrees in the world and a valuable asset of an academician.
-It helps in the publication of papers, grant awarding and other kinds of recognition in your desired field.
+A PhD is considered one of the most significant and toughest degrees in the world and a valuable asset for an academician.
+It helps in the publication of papers, grants awarding and other kinds of recognition in your desired field.
 Pursuing a PhD in Economics, you are provided with an enhanced opportunity to delve deeper into the realm of Economics and explore the diverse fields of research and academic opportunities through this degree.
 You can also discover work opportunities in policy-making and social impact.

-In this blog, we will take you through the key features of a PhD in Economics, top colleges offering this degree along with the eligibility details.
+In this blog, we will take you through the key features of a PhD in Economics, the top colleges offering this degree along with the eligibility details.

 Is a PhD in Economics Worth It?